 4. Once the time is up for the live streaming, you can publish the lecture containing the embedded live stream and conduct your live session.

-5. After the session ends, unpublish the lecture and update the date of the next live session in the first lecture of the course.
+5. After the session ends, unpublish the lesson and update the date of the next live session in the first lesson of the course.

 Now you know how to upsell (almost) anything using our new post-purchase upselling feature.